paulcbauer/CSS2022-api-reviews/README.md

 # CSS2022-api-reviews

-This is the repository for the CSS course 2022 to upload and work on the chapters.
+This repository is a partial copy of https://github.com/paulcbauer/apis_for_social_scientists_a_review to be used during teaching the seminar CSS 2022 at the Universtiy of Mannheim.